Sudo-Whodo/pr-genius/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes using conventional commits
+3. Commit your changes using conventional commits:
+   - `feat: add new feature`
+   - `fix: resolve issue`
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request